 A down & up light scones can both: show the texture and provide task light.

-If you wonder which style is going to work best for you there are some ideas to use as well.
-First of all look around.
+If you wonder which style will work best for you, there are some ideas to use as well.
+First of all, look around.
 What outdoor lights do you use currently?

 24. Use light fixtures to make outdoor kitchen area coherent

-If you already have outdoor scones on the exterior walls of your house same fixtures should be your first choice.
+If you already have outdoor scones on your house’s exterior walls, the same fixtures should be your first choice.

-This way you’ll be able to create coherent outdoor design, the goal everybody is going for.
+This way, you’ll be able to create a coherent outdoor design, the goal everybody is going for.

-If, on the other hand, you’re designing outdoor kitchen lighting from the scratch, and there are no fixtures you have to relate to, a style of your outdoor kitchen can play a major role.
+If, on the other hand, you’re designing outdoor kitchen lighting from scratch, and there are no fixtures you have to relate to, the style of your outdoor kitchen can play a major role.

 25. Light fixtures can add to outdoor kitchen style